-We have audited the accompanying financial statements of the Nebraska Public Power District (the "District"), which comprise the statements of net position - business-type activities and of fiduciary net position - postemployment medical and life benefits plan as of December 31, 2022 and 2021, and the related statements of revenues, expenses, and changes in net position - business-type activities, of changes in fiduciary net position - postemployment medical and life benefits plan, and of cash flows - business type activities for the years then ended, including the related notes (collectively referred to as the District's "basic financial statements").
+We have audited the accompanying financial statements of Nebraska Public Power District (the "District"), which comprise the statements of net position - business-type activities and of fiduciary net position - postemployment medical and life benefits plan as of December 31, 2023 and 2022, and the related statements of revenues, expenses, and changes in net position - business-type activities, of changes in fiduciary net position - postemployment medical and life benefits plan, and of cash flows - business type activities for the years then ended, including the related notes (collectively referred to as the District's "basic financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the business-type activities and the fiduciary activities of Nebraska Public Power District as of December 31, 2022 and 2021, and changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the business-type activities and the fiduciary activities of Nebraska Public Power District as of December 31, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.